MatthewPierce-ITC/ExhibitMarkerDocs/pages/getting_started/user_interface.markdown

 > ![Screen Grab - View Menu](../../assets/user_interface_assets/UserInterface_Menu_04_View.png)

->  Selecting any of these options will display the corrosponding Editor panel.
+>  Selecting any of these options will display the corresponding Editor panel.

 > #### __Stamp Editor__